Corporate social responsibility (CSR)

 CSR and stakeholders

-Your stakeholders are the individuals or groups that have an interest in your business and that are influenced by your actions.
+Your stakeholders are the individuals or groups that have an interest in your business and are influenced by your actions.
 Different CSR strategies can help you make a positive impact on different groups of stakeholders, including:

 - Consumers - eg through fair and open business practices and good customer relations.
 See how to manage your customer service.